fx-giant/giant-documentations/giant/github-for-dummies.md

 - A git hub account that can be created here : [github.com](https://github.com/)

-- Donwloading Git bash here : [Git bash download](https://git-scm.com/downloads)
+- Downloading Git bash here : [Git bash download](https://git-scm.com/downloads)

 ![giticon](images/git-for-dummies/icon.PNG)

 ### Using Bash in a local machine:

 Repositories is a term commonly used in git.
-A repository is essentially a folder for a project.
-This is the place where files, documents and code will be uploaded to.
+A repository is a place where you upload and store files, documents and code.

 ![example](images/git-for-dummies/example1.PNG)